ohylli/Factorio-Access/README.md

 This "read me" file covers the basics of the mod, which include the installation guide, the mod controls, and links to other information sources.

-# Installing Factorio (Windows)
+# Installing Factorio
 The game can be purchased from Factorio.com or from Steam.
 We recommend installing it using ONLY one of the three options below.

 ## Windows Zip Version / Standalone Version (recommended for easy install and troubleshooting)
 1. Go to https://www.factorio.com/download
 2. If needed, login using your Factorio account or Steam account.
+3. Among the install options, find the stable releases at the top half of the page.
-3. Among the install options, select the Windows zip package, also called the manual install.
-Note that this is different from the regular Windows version.
-Selecting the zip version will download a zip file that is about 1.5 gigabytes in size.
+4. Go to the section with "Other download options" and select "Download full game for Windows (ZIP package)".
+This will download a zip file that is about 1.5 gigabytes in size.
+It might also be called the manual install.
+Note that this is different from the regular Windows version, which downloads an exe file.
-4. Create a folder where you want to keep the game.
+5. Create a folder where you want to keep the game.
 Extract the zip file into this folder.
-5. If you want, create a desktop shortcut for your Factorio folder.
+6. If you want, create a desktop shortcut for your Factorio folder.
-6. All done!
+7. All done!
 You need to install the mod next.

 ## Steam Version (recommended for easy multiplayer setup)
 1. Install Factorio using Steam settings, like any other game on Steam.